oracle/terraform-provider-oci/website/docs/d/database_backup_destination.html.markdown

 # Data Source: oci_database_backup_destination
 This data source provides details about a specific Backup Destination resource in Oracle Cloud Infrastructure Database service.

-Gets information about the specified backup destination.
+Gets information about the specified backup destination in an Exadata Cloud@Customer system.

 ## Example Usage